Quantile Vector Autoregression without Crossing: Numerical Results

 \subsubsection{Scenario-based analysis}

-VaR is a widely used risk measure that captures the potential loss in value of a portfolio under normal market conditions.
-However, when multiple portfolios exhibit interdependence and spillovers, it is crucial to understand the dependence structure at the tails of the return distribution, as shocks in one sector can propagate to others and alter tail risks dynamically.
-The proposed scenario-based impulse response analysis can be used to quantify the dependence risk.

-To demonstrate our scenario-based analysis, we construct two scenarios corresponding to the following historical events: \begin{enumerate} \item The 2008 financial crisis (September 15, 2008) \item The onset of the COVID-19 pandemic (March 11, 2020) \end{enumerate} To quantify the impact of these events, we define a baseline scenario that reflects stable market conditions.
+To demonstrate our scenario-based impulse response analysis, we construct two scenarios corresponding to the following historical events: \begin{enumerate} \item The 2008 financial crisis (September 15, 2008) \item The onset of the COVID-19 pandemic (March 11, 2020) \end{enumerate} To quantify the impact of these events, we define a baseline scenario that reflects stable market conditions.
 Considering the market to be stable when the CBOE Volatility Index (VIX) is low (\url{https://fred.stlouisfed.org/series/VIXCLS}), we set December 13, 2023 as the starting date of the baseline period.
-Below, we report the scenario-based average responses $6^{-1}\sum_{i = 1}^6 y_{i, t+h}^*(\bm \tau_{ih})$ and $6^{-1}\sum_{i = 1}^6 y_{i, t+h}^*(\bar{\bm \tau}_{ih})$, for $h = -5, \ldots, -1, 0 \text{ (event date) } , 1, \ldots, 22$, such that the difference between them corresponds to the average of $\text{IRF}_i(h,\bm \tau_{ih}, \bar{\bm \tau}_{ih})$.
-For negative $h$, we simply report the average of the estimated conditional quantiles on that date.
+Below, we report the scenario-based SPY responses $y_{\text{SPY}, t+h}^*(\bm \tau_{ih})$ and $y_{\text{SPY}, t+h}^*(\bar{\bm \tau}_{ih})$, for $h = -5, \ldots, -1, 0 \text{ (event date) } , 1, \ldots, 22$, such that the difference between them corresponds to the average of $\text{IRF}_i(h,\bm \tau_{ih}, \bar{\bm \tau}_{ih})$.
+For negative $h$, we simply report the estimated conditional quantile on that date.
 The choice of $h$ = 22 corresponds roughly to the number of trading days in a month.

-Figure \ref{fig:sb} presents scenario-based impulse responses under the 2008 financial crisis and the onset of the COVID-19 pandemic, each evaluated relative to the baseline scenario.
-In the top panel, under the financial crisis scenario, the portfolio returns exhibit large and persistent fluctuations over the forecast horizon.
-The responses alternate between negative and positive values, with conspicuous downward movements around $h=3$, $10$, and $22$.
-Relative to the comparatively flat baseline path, the crisis scenario shows substantially higher variability, indicating elevated risk dynamics during this period.

-In the bottom panel, under the COVID-19 scenario, the responses display even larger and more irregular movements.
-Negative responses are especially strong immediately after the event date, with several troughs below $-4$, followed by sharp reversals into positive return.
-As in the financial crisis scenario, volatility remains elevated throughout the horizon, and there is no clear convergence toward the baseline path.

-Overall, Figure \ref{fig:sb} illustrates that both historical events generate substantial departures from baseline tail risk dynamics.
-These results underscore the usefulness of the scenario-based impulse response framework for quantifying how systemic shocks can alter the dependence structure of portfolio returns.